rails/rails/guides/source/action_mailer_basics.md

 #### Generating URLs with Named Routes

-Since email clients do no web request context, `*_path` helpers have no base URL to form complete web addresses.
-Therefore, you need to use the `*_url` variant of named route helpers in emails.
+Similar to other URLs, you need to use the `*_url` variant of named route helpers in emails as well.

-If you did not configure the `:host` option globally make sure to pass it to the URL helper.
+You either configure the `:host` option globally or make sure to pass it to the URL helper:

 ```erb
 <%= user_url(@user, host: 'example.com') %>